TillerMiller/BingBot/README.md

 Description
 -----------

-BingBot is my attempt and creating a ruby scrit to automate searches on bing to generate bing points.
-The script is built on ruby and uses the selenium driver to log into facebook and or outlook, and then run 30 searches to get 15 points.
-The script will attempt to log into each account, and then run the searches in the total amount of time specified by the $runTimeHours variable.
+BingBot is my attempt and creating a ruby scrit to automate searches on bing.
+The script is built on ruby and uses the selenium driver to log into facebook and or outlook, and then run 30 searches.
+The script logs into each account, and then runs the searches in the total amount of time specified by the $runTimeHours variable.
 The searches are randomized using both the faker and i_heart_quotes gems, and the time between searches is randomized so that this bot appears less 'bottish'

 Dependencies
 ------------